yasheroic/docker-files/README.md

 A curated collection of multi-language applications containerized using Docker.

 This repository is built for **deep learning, experimentation, and understanding Docker across different technology stacks**.
-It focuses not just on “running containers” but on writing clean, optimized, production-style Dockerfiles.
+It focuses not just on “running containers” but on writing clean, optimized, production-style Dockerfiles — including **multi-stage builds**.

 ---